 Each year since its inception, the NYSRC has established a statewide annual IRM requirement that has been implemented by the NYISO.
 The IRM established by the NYSRC is used by the NYISO to establish installed capacity requirements for load serving entities in the NYCA, including locational capacity requirements.
 The IRM is a necessary component of the NYISO's installed capacity auctions.
-The NYISO installed capacity auction for the Summer capability period is scheduled for March 30, 2009.
+The NYISO installed capacity auction for the Summer capability period is scheduled for March 28, 2011.
 The IRM also is used to establish installed capacity prices under the NYISO installed capacity demand curves.
 Given the importance of the IRM to the NYISO, load serving entities, and other NYISO market participants, it is crucial that there be no ambiguity concerning its level and effectiveness.
-The 2010 IRM Study is a very thorough and professional analysis and provides a very sound basis for the IRM adopted by the NYSRC for the 2010-2011 capability year.
+The 2011 IRM Study is a very thorough and professional analysis and provides a very sound basis for the IRM adopted by the NYSRC for the 2011-2012 capability year.

-In its order issued in the proceeding concerning the IRM for the 2009-2010 Capability Year, the Commission stated that "[g]iven its experience and expertise in developing the IRM, the Commission gives considerable weight to the NYSRC's findings, conclusions and recommendations."
-15 It is respectfully submitted that the NYSRC's IRM policies and procedures and the 2010 IRM Study warrant the Commission's continued confidence and support.
+In its order issued in the proceeding concerning the IRM for the 2010-2011 Capability Year, the Commission stated that "Given its experience and expertise in developing the IRM, the Commission gives considerable weight to the NYSRC's findings, conclusions and recommendations."
+16 It is respectfully submitted that the NYSRC's IRM policies and procedures and the 2011 IRM Study warrant the Commission's continued confidence and support.

-The NYSRC respectfully recommends, therefore, that the Commission adopt the NYSRC's determination that a 18.0% IRM is the appropriate IRM for the New York control area for the capability year of May 1, 2010 to April 30, 2011.
+The NYSRC respectfully recommends, therefore, that the Commission adopt the NYSRC's determination that a 15.5% IRM is the appropriate IRM for the New York control area for the capability year of May 1, 2011 to April 30, 2012.

-Commission Order Adopting Installed Reserve Margin for the New York Control Area for the 2009-2010 Capability Year, Case 07-E-0088, Case 05-E-1180, February 17, 2009.
+Commission Order Adopting Installed Reserve Margin for the New York Control Area for the 2010-2011 Capability Year, Case 07-E-0088, Case 05-E-1180, February 11, 2010, at page 8.